mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 ```
 2018-08-08 16:08:54.834 AEST Bootstrapping admin account with id 12345 and password <the password>
 ```

-To turn auto-bootstrap on/off set the `bootstrap` flag to true/false in the appropriate environment config file in `server/config/`

 For more information on how the above command works see the migrations section.